Updated July 2018

 On a Year of Yay! ride, you may be challenged, but you will also be supported.
 Our volunteers are all required to manifest our core values and be trained specifically to support this ride.
 Here’s how:

 Your challenge: We ride roads—and no roads are too difficult for us to ride.
 This year, for example, our rides all start and end from Lucky's Market in Clintonville (right on High Street).

 Our support: One week before each Year of Yay! ride, our team of volunteer leads and sweeps—1 of each for every 20 riders we anticipate—rides the draft route to see how it works on the ground and discuss how they’re going to usher the group though its particular challenges.
 No one is allowed to lead or sweep unless they’ve been on this ride!
 That way, when the group breaks during our ride, as it always does (see: “We follow traffic law”, below), each sub-group retains a lead and a sweep who know the route and will help you navigate it.
 You got this!

 Your challenge: We follow traffic law.
-We don’t “cork” intersections (i.e., block cars from proceeding until all our riders have made it through), we don’t ride 6 abreast, we don’t roll through crosswalks when pedestrians are there.
+We don’t “cork” intersections (i.e., block cars from proceeding until all our riders have made it through), we don’t ride six abreast, we don’t roll through crosswalks when pedestrians are there.
 Etc., etc., etc.

 Our support: Oh, so you’re not a bike law expert?
 Well, then.
 No ride for you! (jokes…) Seriously, though.
-Come 30 minutes early for a pre-ride chat with one of our leaders that introduces you the rules of the road and our ride, and answers all your questions.
-Be sure to check in with Deo.
-On the ride itself, we provide several trained “Cruise Directors” who watch for and gently correct any behavior that’s unsafe or unlawful.
+Just about anyone you ask can answer your questions or point you to someone who can.
+On the ride, we provide several trained “Cruise Directors” who watch for and gently correct any behavior that’s unsafe or unlawful.
 You got this!